thezhe/Ultimate-Overdive/README.md

 # Ultimate-Overdive
+**This project is not currently active, since it turns out that most of the clipping is actually from the opamps and not the diodes.
+Perhaps this repo will come back sometime in the future.
+If you're looking for similar DSP nonlinear effects, please take a look at [SOUL-VA](https://github.com/thezhe/SOUL-VA).**

 ***Ultimate-Overdrive*** is a solid-state guitar pedal with touch-sensitive [Plexi](https://www.guitarworld.com/features/marshall-plexi-guitar-amps-everything-you-need-to-know)-like tones.
 Two parameters (drive and volume) control the single gain stage; high-quality opamp drives carefully placed diodes, resistors, and capacitors to produce a dynamic overdrive.

-**This project is not currently active, since it turns out that most of the clipping is actually from the opamps and not the diodes.
-Perhaps this repo will come back sometime in the future.**

 ## Contents
 **Ultimate-Overdrive.asc** - [LTSpice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) schematic